chongzizil/AngularJS-Container-SMG/README.md

       - Receive game state from the server and send player's move to the server
       - Retrieve the players info and game info from the server
     - Display the match info, also player and opponents info
-    - Added the feature related to facebook (Not complete yet)
+    - Adde the feature related to facebook (Not complete yet)
-  - Added the pass and play mode
+  - In charge of the pass and play & AI mode

 ## Versions